Managing risks and opportunities with AI

 AUTHORS

-Emily Miles Managing Associate
+Emily Miles Legal Director

 Emily’s experience includes an in-house secondment at the head office of a global entertainment, hospitality and leisure brand.
-During this time, she worked closely with stakeholders and commercial teams to support the company’s diverse investment portfolio, giving her invaluable insight into the practical, operational needs of businesses.